by Martin Maenza and Tynnechris

 “Maybe I can lend a hand,” came a female voice from across the room.

 Both the Velvet Tiger and I turned, and we realized that another costumed figure had joined the party.
 Now, I’d been keeping up with current events and all, you know, but seeing the costume the woman wore startled me a bit.
 There was this, like, woman wearing the familiar blue and white of my old friend Dove!
 At the time, I didn’t know she was Dawn, here.

 “Time out!”
 Hank said, interrupting the story.
 “Betty, are you saying that you and Dawn worked together on a case before?
 Why didn’t you tell me about that?
 If I had known that she was out there, I wouldn’t have been so surprised when I encountered her in San Francisco last month!”

 “Chill, Hank,” Betty replied.
 “It was, like, only a few months back or so, and I, like, really hadn’t had a chance to talk with you or anything since it happened.
 It’s not like I knew where you were exactly at the time, and then I sort of forgot about it when other stuff came up, you know?
 Sorry.”

-“I was working with the Titans in New York back around the beginning of the year,” the brown-haired male said, “or at least for that mission in Greece.
-I really didn’t stick around the Titans Tower for too long after that.”
+“I was working with the New Titans in New York back around the beginning of the year,” the brown-haired male said, “or at least for that mission in Greece. (*) I really didn’t stick around Titans Tower for too long after that.”

 “Whoa, talk about your ships passing in the night,” Charley said.

 Betty put down her gin and tonic.
-“OK, can I please get back to my story?”
+“Okay, can I please get back to my story?”
 The others nodded, so she continued.